MicrosoftDocs/mixed-reality/mixed-reality-docs/hololens-known-issues.md

 If step 2 is interrupted before completion then any apps for which the newer framework wasn’t registered will fail to launch from the start menu.
 We believe the current impacted apps to be the Microsoft Store App and Apps on HoloLens.

 Some users have reported that launching other apps such as Feedback Hub or Photos resolves the issue for them - however, this does not work 100% of the time.

-At this point the only known mitigation is as follows:
+At this point the only known mitigation is to reset the device to a factory clean state and disable automatic store updates.

+**WARNING: If you reset your device, all your persona data, apps, and settings will be erased.
+Resetting will only install the latest installed version of Windows Holographic and you will have to redo all the initialization steps (calibrate, connect to WiFi, create a user account, download apps, etc…).**

+### Reset the device to a factory clean state

-1. Open the Settings app and go to “Recovery”
+1. Launch the Settings app -> Update -> Reset
-2. Select “Reset this device” -  Please note, this step will require devices to reapply a commercial license and considered the equivalent of a “clean flash”
+2. Select the Reset device option and read the confirmation dialog
+3. If you agree to reset your device, the device will reboot and display a set of spinning gears with a progress bar
+4. Wait about 30 minutes for this process to complete
+5. The reset will complete and the device will reboot into the out of the box experience

+### Disable automatic store updates

-3. After the device has been updated, open the Microsoft Store, go to “settings” and set “Update apps automatically” to off.
+1. After the device has been setup for the user, open the Microsoft Store, go to “settings” and set “Update apps automatically” to off.

-4. On commercial devices, automatic app updates can be managed via the [ApplicationManagement/AllowAppStoreAutoUpdate policy](https://docs.microsoft.com/en-us/windows/client-management/mdm/policy-csp-applicationmanagement#applicationmanagement-allowappstoreautoupdate)
+On commercial devices, automatic app updates can be managed via the  [ApplicationManagement/AllowAppStoreAutoUpdate policy](https://docs.microsoft.com/en-us/windows/client-management/mdm/policy-csp-applicationmanagement#applicationmanagement-allowappstoreautoupdate)

 We are working around the clock to address this issue and believe we will have additional mitigations in the coming days.
 We’ll reach out with updates as we work towards a remedy.